FAQs: Overseas Employees and Contractors

 Foreign Earned Income Exclusion

 There are only two ways to take the foreign earned income exclusion (the “Exclusion”): meet the time requirement of the physical presence test or qualify as a bona fide resident.
+In addition, you must be a US citizen or resident alien to claim the foreign earned income exclusion.
 Other important requirements are listed at the end of this section.
-Qualifying under either test allows you to exclude up to the first $103,900 (2018) of foreign earned income from your taxable income in 2018.
+Qualifying under either test allows you to exclude up to the first $120,000 for 2023 and $126,500 for 2024 of foreign earned income from your taxable income.
 This amount is prorated when the time overseas during the year does not include the full calendar year (January 1st through December 31st).

 Physical Presence Test